Semantic Geometric Fusion Multi-object Tracking and Lidar Odometry in Dynamic Environment: Method

-{\bf{1) Robust ego odometry.}} Before entering the ego-motion estimation process, {\bf{Algorithm 1}} is used to achieve a geometric consistency check on the ground and background features, eliminating unknown dynamic influences that cannot be identified by the object detection module (section 3.2.2).
+Before entering the ego-motion estimation process, {\bf{Algorithm 1}} is used to achieve a geometric consistency check on the ground and background features, eliminating unknown dynamic influences that the object detection module cannot identify.
 The feature sets that passed the geometric consistency check are denoted as ($ {\bf{\tilde \chi }}_f^i $, $ {\bf{\tilde \psi }}_f^i $, $ {\bf{\tilde \zeta }}_f^i $).